brandur/org/fragments/sprawl-blues.md

 good weather conditions.
 Trips to a non-adjacent quadrant can balloon up to 45 minutes.
-Walking in most areas is of course completely untenable; the closest convenience store to my parents' home in Deer Run is 20 minutes away at a brisk pace and the closest train station is almost 90 minutes out.
+Walking in most areas is of course completely untenable; the closest convenience store to my parents' home in Deer Run is 20 minutes away at a brisk pace, Starbucks is 35 minutes, and the closest train station is almost 90 minutes out.
 And Calgary is only a city of 1.1M; not even a drop in the bucket compared to the LA metro area's 18+M.

 One thing that is especially striking here is how people here lie to themselves and others to make their transport situation seem more tolerable.
 When you hear